nortikin/nikitron_tools/README.md

     q. http://blenderaddonlist.blogspot.com/2013/11/addon-nikitron-tools.html

 ###Music player
-  ==made by edddy and some developed by nikitron.
-Situated in 3D toolshelf in NT tab.==
+  __made by edddy and some developed by nikitron.
+Situated in 3D toolshelf in NT tab.__
     a. play music and sound from videofiles.
     b. jump to defined seconds (no current sound position).
     c. you see now playlist and choose sound to play.